y33-j3T/Squeezy-App/README.md

 #### For android

+Steps:

+1. `gradlew clean`
+2. `npm install`
-Run `./gradlew assembleRelease` followed by `./gradlew bundleRelease` in the android directory.
+3. Run `./gradlew assembleRelease` followed by `./gradlew bundleRelease` in the android directory.

 ### Testing the APK